-PTE Re-order Paragraphs Practice
+PTE Re-order Paragraph Practice

 Strengthen logical reasoning and coherence with Re-order Paragraphs Practice by arranging sentences in the correct sequence.